Leadership and Management

 Pupils who are admitted to the school will usually have a Statement of Special Educational Needs or an Education and Health Care Plan.
 Pupils may join our school during the assessment stage of this process.
 Under the Children and Families Act 2014, children and young people with Special Educational Needs and Disability (SEND) who meet the relevant threshold will be supported by an Education, Health and Care Plan (EHCP), which spans the age range from birth to 25 years, and replaces the statement of special educational needs (SSEN).
 All existing SSENs will continue to have legal status until they are formally transferred to new EHCPs.

 Details of our education and welfare provision for pupils with Education, health and care (EHC) plans and pupils who speak English as an additional language are available from the Headteacher.
 Our SEND Policy and our annual SEN Information Report contain further details on how we personalise our provision for the pupils who attend ID Academy.
-Our Equality Objectives and our Anti-Bullying Policy are also available by clicking the links below or on the right hand side of this page.
+Our Equality Objectives and our Anti-Bullying Policy are also available by clicking the links on the right hand side of this page.